lenymo/glennmccomb-com/content/articles/useful-sass-scss-media-query-mixins-for-bootstrap.md

 );
 {{< /highlight >}}

-Which can be accessed using the Sass' map-get function:
+This means the breakpoint values are only ever written once.
+Map values can be accessed using the Sass' <code>map-get</code> function:

 {{< highlight scss >}}
 // Get the small breakpoint.
 $breakpoint: map-get($breakpoints, sm);
 {{< /highlight >}}

-In my own fork of the bootstrap v4 grid I've added an additional <code>xl</code> breakpoint at 1500px which is useful for large desktop monitors.

 ## Media query mixins

-The media queries are shown in detail below but first, here's how to use each one:

-{{< highlight scss >}}
-@include respond-above(sm) {
-  // CSS declarations.
-}

-@include respond-below(sm) {
-  // CSS declarations.
-}

-@include respond-between(sm, md) {
-  // CSS declarations.
-}
-{{< /highlight >}}

 ### Respond above

 Before going ahead and writing the media query it's a good idea to ensure that the key exists in the <code>$breakpoints</code> map in case you make a typo (i.e. <code>@include respond-above(small)</code>).

-To do this we use Sass' map-has-key function.
+To do this we use Sass' <code>map-has-key</code> function.
 Check it out below:

 {{< highlight scss >}}
 // Respond above.